-- Create a sponge in the shape of a baby foot using the cookie cutter, and use it to stamp foot designs on a plain white tablecloth (fabric or paper using the appropriate paint.)
+- Create a sponge in the shape of a baby foot using the cookie cutter, and use it to stamp foot designs on a plain white tablecloth.

 - Place the cookie cutter on top of your finished and frosted cake and fill it with decorator sugar to create a baby foot design on the cake.

 Prepare party favors for the adults using baby socks filled with candy.
 Tie them closed with a ribbon.
 Attach a photo of the birthday baby on the other end of the ribbon after punching a small hole in a corner of the photo.